 The rights of holders of our Common Stock, Private Warrants and Public Warrants are governed by our second amended and restated certificate of incorporation (the "Amended and Restated Charter"), our amended and restated bylaws (the "Amended and Restated Bylaws") and the Delaware General Corporation Law (the "DGCL"), and in the case of the Private Warrants and Public Warrants, the Warrant Agreement dated as of July 21, 2020, duly executed and delivered by FFIE to Continental Stock Transfer & Trust Company, a New York limited liability trust company, as warrant agent.
 The ATW NPA Warrants were issued pursuant to, and are governed by, the terms of the Second Amended and Restated Note Purchase Agreement, dated as of October 9, 2020 (as amended from time to time, the "NPA"), among certain subsidiaries of FFIE and guarantors party thereto, U.S. Bank National Association, as the notes agent, Birch Lake Fund Management, LP, as the collateral agent, and the purchasers party thereto, and related forms of notes and warrants issued thereunder.
-The SPA Warrants and SPA Notes were issued pursuant to the Securities Purchase Agreement, dated as of August 14, 2022, as amended on September 23, 2022 (the "SPA"), between FFIE and FF Simplicity Ventures LLC ("FF Simplicity"), an entity affiliated with ATW Partners LLC, the Joinder and Amendment Agreement to the SPA (the "Joinder"), dated as of September 25, 2022, by and among Senyun International Ltd., FF Simplicity, RAAJJ Trading LLC and Faraday Future Intelligent Electric Inc and the Limited Consent and Amendment No. 3 to the SPA (the "Third Amendment"), dated as of October 24, 2022.
+The SPA Warrants and SPA Notes were issued pursuant to the Securities Purchase Agreement, dated as of August 14, 2022, as amended on September 23, 2022 (the "SPA"), between FFIE and FF Simplicity Ventures LLC ("FF Simplicity"), an entity affiliated with ATW Partners LLC, the Joinder and Amendment Agreement to the SPA (the "Joinder"), dated as of September 25, 2022, by and among Senyun International Ltd., FF Simplicity, RAAJJ Trading LLC and Faraday Future Intelligent Electric Inc, the Limited Consent and Third Amendment to the SPA (the "Third Amendment"), dated as of October 24, 2022, and the Limited Consent and Amendment to the SPA (the "Fourth Amendment"), dated as of November 8, 2022.
 For more information, see the section entitled "Description of Securities."